 - You time.
 We are usually the last person we think about or have any time for.
 Stopping and checking in with ourselves, taking time to pause and reconnect and enjoying some self-care can feel extremely nurturing and can make all the difference to your day, your week and even your pregnancy!

 - Relaxation and improved sleep.
 Massage releases endorphins, which are natural-occurring hormones that provide feelings of well-being and pain-relief.
-Endorphins soothe your nervous system, helping you feel more relaxed and improving your sleep.
+Endorphins soothe your nervous system, helping you feel more relaxed and improving your sleep

 - Help with pregnancy-related ailments.
 Constipation can be significantly improved with regular massage to your abdomen, whilst swelling to your limbs can be reduced with gentle upward strokes to your legs and arms.
 Likewise, sciatica and headaches can be lessened when the tense muscles responsible for these relax after being massaged.
 Women who received as little as 20 minutes of massage per week reported significantly reduced leg and back pain.
+For more significant issues, we recommend connecting with a pelvic health physiotherapist.

 - Improved mental health.
 Women who enjoyed regular massage sessions during their pregnancy not only reported reduced depression and anxiety in the prenatal period, but also had reduced rates of postpartum depression.